SpiriitLabs/form-filter-bundle/Resources/doc/working-with-the-bundle.md

             'add_shared' => function (FilterBuilderExecuterInterface $qbe)  {
                 $closure = function (QueryBuilder $filterBuilder, $alias, $joinAlias, Expr $expr) {
                     // add the join clause to the doctrine query builder
-                    // the where clause for the label and color fields will be added automatically with the right alias later by the Lexik\Filter\QueryBuilderUpdater
+                    // the where clause for the label and color fields will be added automatically with the right alias later by the Spiriit\Filter\QueryBuilderUpdater
                     $filterBuilder->leftJoin($alias . '.options', $joinAlias);
                 };